chriskr/uldu/README.md

 - start recording performance
 - create 10 calendars
-- update the year 10 times, e.g. switch 5 times to the next year and 5 times to the previous year in thew first calendar
+- update the year 10 times, e.g. switch 5 times to the next year and 5 times to the previous year in the first calendar
 - stop recording

 This aims to somehow reflect the lifetime of an application, create a view and